Tonyl73/Tonyl73/README.md

 - I’m interested in video games
 - I’m currently learning how to student again
 - I'm originally from Honolulu, Hawaii
-- I'm a sophomore in Electrical Engineering
+- I'm a Junior in Electrical Engineering
 - I chose my major because it's magic until it isn't
 - A fun fact about me is: I was originally a business major
 - What do I want to learn from EE 205?
 How to be a better programmer